-- The Chief Executive Officer (CEO) will recommend a balanced budget that aligns annual expenditures with market reasonable rates based on the revenue requirement established through a cost of service methodology and minimize the use of reserves and one-time financing sources for ongoing operating expenditures; - 3CE will strive to maintain competitive rates while adhering to our renewable energy goals; - Through the CEO, the Chief Financial Officer (CFO) will consult with 3CE Officers and seek their input in developing the Recommended Budget through cooperative discussions and financial education; - CEO will keep the Policy Board apprised of the condition of the 3CE's finances and emerging fiscal issues; and - Through the CEO and Officers, 3CE will work with the California Community Choice Association (CalCCA), state representatives, legislative advocates in the State Capitol, and other local government organizations to ensure our community voice is heard regarding any state legislation or regulation affecting our stakeholders.
+The Chief Executive Officer (CEO) will recommend a balanced budget that:

+- Aligns annual expenditures with the revenue requirement established through a costof-service methodology; - Minimizes reliance on reserves and one-time funding sources for ongoing operations; and - Maintains competitive, market-based rates while supporting 3CE's renewable energy goals.

+Through the CEO, the Chief Financial Officer (CFO) will consult with 3CE Officers and seek their input in developing the Recommended Budget through cooperative discussions and financial education.
+The CEO will keep the Policy Board apprised of the condition of the 3CE's finances and emerging fiscal issues.
+Through the CEO and Officers, 3CE will work with the California Community Choice Association (CalCCA), state representatives, legislative advocates in the State Capitol, and other local government organizations to ensure our community voice is heard regarding any state legislation or regulation affecting our stakeholders.